linroger/FinanceCompendium/VII. Corporate Finance/Financial Statements/Analysis/Analysis of Financial Statements.md

 ## Part One The Basics

 ## CHAPTER 1 Introduction
 The investments arena is large, complex, and dynamic.
 These characteristics make it interesting to study, but also make it challenging to keep up.
 What changes?
-Laws and regulations, the introduction of new types of securities, innovations in markets and trading, company events
-(such as the passing of the CEO or a settlement of a lawsuit), and a persistently changing economy to name a few.
+Laws and regulations, the introduction of new types of securities, innovations in markets and trading, company events (such as the passing of the CEO or a settlement of a lawsuit), and a persistently changing economy to name a few.
 Add to this mix the political, technological, and environmental changes that occur throughout the world every day, and you have quite a task to understand investment opportunities and investment management.
 There is a wealth of financial information about companies available to financial analysts and investors.
-The popularity of the Internet as a source
-- f information has made vast amounts of information available to everyone, displacing print as a means of communication.
+The popularity of the Internet as a source of information has made vast amounts of information available to everyone, displacing print as a means of communication.
 Consider the amount of information available about Microsoft Corporation.
-Not only can investors find annual reports, quarterly reports, press releases, and links to the companies' filings with regulators on Microsoft's web site, anyone can download data for analysis in spreadsheet form and can listen in on
-Microsoft's management's conversations with analysts.
+Not only can investors find annual reports, quarterly reports, press releases, and links to the companies' filings with regulators on Microsoft's web site, anyone can download data for analysis in spreadsheet form and can listen in on Microsoft's management's conversations with analysts.
-The availability and convenience of information has eased the datagathering task of financial analysis.
+The availability and convenience of information has eased the data-gathering task of financial analysis.
 What remains, however, is the more challenging task of analyzing this information in a meaningful way.
 Recent scandals involving financial disclosures increase the importance of knowing just how to interpret financial information.
-In response to these scandals, Congress passed the Sarbanes-Oxley (SOX) Act of 2002, which increases the responsibility of publicly traded corporations, accounting firms
-1 performing audits, company management, and financial analysts  And while this Act is an attempt to restore faith in financial disclosures, investors and analysts must still be diligent in interpreting financial data in a meaningful way.
+In response to these scandals, Congress passed the Sarbanes-Oxley (SOX) Act of 2002, which increases the responsibility of publicly traded corporations, accounting firms performing audits, company management, and financial analysts.
+And while this Act is an attempt to restore faith in financial disclosures, investors and analysts must still be diligent in interpreting financial data in a meaningful way.
 This need for diligence is evident in the financial crisis of 2007–2008, which tested analysts' and investors' abilities to understand complex securities and their accounting representation.
-The Dodd-Frank Wall Street
-Reform and Consumer Protection Act (Dodd-Frank Act) passed in 2010 in response to the crisis, added requirements pertaining to corporate governance, security regulation, the regulation of the financial services industry, and consumer protections And, while there will likely be additional disclosures of some of the more complex instruments as a result
-- f this act, financial instruments are constantly evolving, and analysts and investors have to stay abreast of these innovations and their implications for analysis.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act) passed in 2010 in response to the crisis, added requirements pertaining to corporate governance, security regulation, the regulation of the financial services industry, and consumer protections.
+And, while there will likely be additional disclosures of some of the more complex instruments as a result of this act, financial instruments are constantly evolving, and analysts and investors have to stay abreast of these innovations and their implications for analysis.
 The purpose of this book is to assist the analyst and investor in understanding financial information and using this information in an effective manner.
 ## WHAT IS FINANCIAL ANALYSIS?
 Our focus in this book is on _financial analysis_, which is the selection, evaluation, and interpretation of financial data and other pertinent information to assist in evaluating the operating performance and financial condition of a company.
 The operating performance of a company is a measure of how well a company has used its resources—its assets, both tangible and intangible, to produce a return on its investment.
 The financial condition of a company is a measure of its ability to satisfy its obligations, such as the payment of interest on its debt in a timely manner.